GACJ/complib-help/docs/methods/method_properties.md

 Maximum blows in one place
 :   The maximum number of times any bell remains in the same place between consecutive rows of the method.

+Music score (default music scheme)
+:   The music score of the plain course of the method, as determined by the default [music scheme](../advanced/music_schemes.md).